Tropical trigonal curves: Moduli of tropical trigonal curves and tropical trigonal covers

 To sum up, for any $v\in V(T),$ we have considered the minimum number of vertical edges in its pre-image, depending on the valence, and proved that this is precisely the number of edges allowed in order for $G'$ to be maximal.
 Comparing with our construction of the graph $G_T$ we conclude that $G'=G_T.$

-The proof also shows that $\varphi=\varphi_T$ and by Remark \ref{rk:max} we can conclude $(G,\underline{0})$ is a maximal trigonal graph, since any other morphism would define a bigger number of equivalence classes. \end{proof}
+The proof also shows that $\varphi=\varphi_T$ and by Remark~\ref{rk:max} we can conclude $(G,\underline{0})$ is a maximal trigonal graph, since any other morphism would define a bigger number of equivalence classes. \end{proof}

-Lemmas \ref{lm:2n+1}, \ref{lm:stab} and Theorem \ref{th:max_cells} then show that the dimension of the moduli of $3$-edge connected trigonal tropical curves of genus $g$ coincides with that of the moduli of genus $g$ algebraic trigonal curves. \begin{rk} Let us recall that any stable graph is the limit, via weighted contractions, of a pure and $3$-regular graph, which also represents the maximal cells in the moduli of tropical curves.
+Lemmas~\ref{lm:2n+1},~\ref{lm:stab} and Theorem~\ref{th:max_cells} then show that the dimension of the moduli of $3$-edge connected trigonal tropical curves of genus $g$ coincides with that of the moduli of genus $g$ algebraic trigonal curves. \begin{rema} Let us recall that any stable graph is the limit, via weighted contractions, of a pure and $3$-regular graph, which also represents the maximal cells in the moduli of tropical curves.

-Similarly, the proof of Theorem \ref{th:max_cells} also shows that any $3$-edge connected trigonal graph is a graph which has a refinement that is the limit, via trigonal contractions, of a $3$-ladder $G_T$. \end{rk}
+Similarly, the proof of Theorem~\ref{th:max_cells} also shows that any $3$-edge connected trigonal graph is a graph which has a refinement that is the limit, via trigonal contractions, of a $3$-ladder $G_T$. \end{rema}